 Canadian residents going down south

-This page offers information for Canadians who spent part of the year in the United States (U.S.), for example, for health reasons or on vacation, and still maintained residential ties in Canada.
-It gives you information about certain income tax requirements that may affect you.
+If you are a Canadian who spends part of the year in the United States (U.S.) for health reasons or on vacation, for example, and you still maintain residential ties in Canada, certain income tax requirements may affect you, unless:

 How Canadian income tax laws apply

-As a factual resident, the CRA taxes your income as if you never left Canada.
-As such, you should continue to:
+As a factual resident, the CRA taxes your income as if you never left Canada and so you should continue to:

 Completing your Canadian income tax return

-As a factual resident, you can find most of the information that you need to complete your return in the Income Tax Package for your province or territory.
-However, this section includes more information that will help you to complete your return.
+As a factual resident, you can find most of the information you need to complete your return in the income tax package for your province or territory of residence.
+However, this section includes more information that will help you complete your return.

-If you are a factual resident of Canada, complete and attach Form T1248, Schedule D, Information about your Residency Status, to your return.
+If you are a factual resident, complete and attach Form T1248, Schedule D, Information about your Residency Status, to your return.

-When you complete "Identification and other information" on page 1 of your return, do not enter a date of entry or departure.
+Complete this section on page 1 of your return; however, do not enter a date of entry or departure of Canada.
 These fields are for immigrants and emigrants only.
-If you enter a date of entry or departure, the CRA may reduce your claim for federal and provincial or territorial non-refundable tax credits.
+If you enter a date of entry or departure in these fields, the CRA may reduce your claim for federal and provincial or territorial non-refundable tax credits.

 Special rules may apply if you were in any of the following situations: